Transversality-Enforced Tight-Binding Models for 3D Photonic Crystals aided by Topological Quantum Chemistry

-Unfortunately, the vectorial nature of the electromagnetic field cannot be avoided in the theoretical description of 3D PhCs.
-This, together with the transverse nature of vectorial EM solutions, makes it impossible to describe electromagnetic plane waves in reciprocal space at frequency $\omega=0$ and wavevector $k=0$.
+Unfortunately, the vectorial nature of the electromagnetic field cannot be avoided in the theoretical description of 3D PhCs, making it impossible to find maximally localized WFs to use as a basis for the TB model.
+The transverse nature of the electromagnetic solutions makes it impossible to properly define 3D electromagnetic plane waves in reciprocal space at frequency $\omega=0$ and wavevector $k=0$ (the $\Gamma$ point).
 In 2D, any TE or TM mode with constant amplitude and polarization vector $\hat{u}$ pointing in the $\hat{z}$ direction is a valid solution at the $\Gamma$ point at zero frequency.
-This description in k-space is valid because $\hat{u}=\hat{z}$ is orthogonal to $k_x$ and $k_y$, respecting the transversality condition.
+This description in $\mathbf{k}$-space is valid because $\hat{u}=\hat{z}$ is orthogonal to $k_x$ and $k_y$, respecting the transversality condition.
 In 3D, the zero frequency constraint also forces the solution to be of constant amplitude, but no $\hat{u}$ will be able to fulfill the transversality condition in every direction.
 This leads to a singularity at $\Gamma$ in the eigenvectors of any band structure of 3D PhCs at zero frequency.
-This singularity is not an obstacle to analyzing the band structure, identify bandgaps, nor even to determining the topological character of a photonic crystal through, for example, Wilson loop calculations.
-Nevertheless, it impedes the application of topological quantum chemistry (TQC) techniques for the first set of bands~\cite{bradlyn2017topological}, and importantly for us, also obstructs the construction of maximally localized photonic WFs as proved in Refs. \cite{wolff2013generation, busch2003wannier,christensen2022location}.
+This singularity is not an obstacle to analyzing the band structure, identifying band gaps, or even determining the topological character of a photonic crystal through, for example, Wilson loop calculations \cite{devescovi2024tutorial}.
+Nevertheless, it impedes the application of topological quantum chemistry (TQC) techniques to the first set of bands \cite{bradlyn2017topological}, and importantly for us, also obstructs the construction of maximally localized photonic WFs, as proved in Refs. \cite{wolff2013generation, busch2003wannier,christensen2022location}.

 Mathematically, the $\Gamma$ point singularity at $\omega=0$ originates from the divergence-free condition of the Maxwell equation, $\grad\cdot\textbf{B}=0$.
-In a PhC, this condition translates in reciprocal space to:
+In a PhC, this condition translates in reciprocal space into